Trisnox/lost-saga-io3d/README.md

 # Usage
 Skeleton and mesh can be imported through File > Import > Lost Saga Skeleton/Mesh (`.skl`/`.msh`).

+For animation, animation can be imported through panel.

 Panel is also available on 3d view, labeled `IO3D` on sidebar.

 # Features
+- Skeleton import
-- Skeleton import, as armature or empty
+- Rename armature bones to Blender or Lost Saga and vice versa
 - Mesh import, including normals, UVmap, weights, and texture (doesn't support `IOFVF_POSITION2` or `point version` meshes)
 - Resource Folder path.
-If set, mesh will automatically import texture if found one.
+If set, mesh will automatically import texture if found one
-- Rename armature bones to Blender or Lost Saga and vice versa
+- Animation import.
+Skeleton must be imported using advanced mode to apply animation.
+Mesh armature will also be generated to attach mesh with animation